 FAQ

-What are the most common types of contingent orders?
+What are the most common contingent orders in forex?

 What is the difference between a contingent order and a market order?